shambhavithakur/curatorbot/readme.md

 4. Open the keys.py file, which is in the code folder, and add your Twitter authentication tokens to the&nbsp;file.

-5. In the settings.py file, edit the paths to your local folders, if required.
-You can also search for and add details about other WikiArt artists to the&nbsp;file.
+5. In the settings.py file, edit the path assigned to the TOP_LEVEL_PATH variable, if required.

+You can also add details about other WikiArt artists to the build_paths function in the&nbsp;file.
+For example, to obtain Ivan Shishkin's paintings, append the following chunk of code to the build_paths defintion.

+    ```python
+    if number == 4:
+        FOLDER_NAME = "ivan-shishkin"
+        SHORT_NAME = "shishkin"
+        CUSTOM_URL = ARTIST_URL.format(FOLDER_NAME)
+        ASSET_PATH = f'{TOP_LEVEL_PATH}assets\\wiki\\{SHORT_NAME}\\'
+        METADATA_FILENAME = f'{SHORT_NAME}.txt'
+    ```

+In the code above, the FOLDER_NAME value is the artist's full name, lowercased and joined by hyphens.
+You can obtain the name from the WikiArt website.
+You can assign any name you want to the SHORT_NAME variable.

+Once you have chose the SHORT_NAME, make sure that you add a subfolder bearing the SHORT_NAME to the curatorbot/code/assets/wiki folder—for example, curatorbot/code/assets/wiki/shishkin.
+And in the SHORT_NAME folder—shishkin, in this example—add folders named img and img_large.

 6. In download.py, in the get_json() function, change the number of paintings you want to download per artist.
 In the main() function, edit the list variable according to the number of artists you have in settings.py.